stupside/moley/README.md

 For issues and questions:

-1. Check the troubleshooting section
+1. Review the troubleshooting section
-2. Review the security documentation
+2. Consult the security documentation
 3. Open an issue on GitHub